 But, aside from the concerned, if you are lucky, you will have some people around you who care enough to try to understand.
 I will…I think.

 Now, what about those other folks?
 The ones that cannot bend and will not try?
 Unfortunately, we all have those other types of people in our spheres of family and friends — the kind who absolutely refuse to try to understand your life as you envision it, or perhaps as you are already living it.
-These are people with closed minds and strict ideas not only of their own lives but also of yours and everyone else’s, or as Eliot wrote much more poetically, “intolerant of every existence the utility of which is not palpable to them.”
-They cannot fit you comfortably into a proverbial box, which means you threaten everything they think they know as absolute.
+These are people with closed minds and strict ideas not only of their own lives but also of yours and everyone else’s.
+Or as Eliot wrote much more poetically, “…intolerant of every existence the utility of which is not palpable to them.”
+These folks cannot fit you comfortably into a proverbial box, which means you threaten everything they think they know as absolute.

-If you are otherwise living a good life and someone else is judging or criticizing you, it is not about you.
+If you are otherwise living a positive life and someone else is judging or criticizing you, the issue is not about you.
 It is about them.
-It is either about their own insecurities, failures and unhappiness or perhaps it’s about their own inability to move on and forgive your mistakes of the past.
+It is either about their own insecurities, failures, and unhappiness or perhaps it’s about their own inability to move on and forgive your mistakes of the past.
 If they do not want to make the effort to understand you and your life, that is their loss — and not your problem.

-How you react to the actions of others is always your choice, and you can either allow conditional lovers to suck up your time and energy, letting their snide comments, judgments, and lack of a desire to understand break your heart over and over again, or you can follow Thoreau’s example and continue to suck the marrow out of life on your own terms, live-deliberately, be mindful of each and every precious moment, and cherish the wonderful people around you who do love and support you unconditionally.
+How you react to the actions of others is always your choice, and you can either allow conditional lovers to suck up your time and energy, letting their snide comments, judgments, and lack of a desire to understand, break your heart repeatedly, or you can follow Thoreau’s example and continue to suck the marrow out of life on your own terms.
+Live-deliberately, be mindful of each and every precious moment, and cherish the wonderful people around you who do love and support you unconditionally.

 While we were there, we stumbled upon a couple who were deeply involved in sponsoring the educations of young women and girls in Africa.
 Their devotion to this cause was obvious and inspiring.
 So inspiring, in fact, that Emily decided right then to also sponsor a young African girl.
 Her name is Peace and we’ve really enjoyed sending and receiving letters from her about her life and the African perspective.
 I don’t exactly know what happens in a person’s life that causes them to take on these enormous responsibilities such as this couple is doing but it is truly moving and inspirational to watch how their passion for doing good envelopes and captures others along the way to do the same.